-During the first quarter, revenue was negatively impacted by delays and reduced spending attributed to the impact of the COVID-19 pandemic on our customers' operational priorities and as a result of various one-time recurring revenue related and other concessions we have given to customers to help them during this time of need.
-Due to the pandemic, we have seen a reduction or delay in customer contracts and we have been unable to conduct face-to-face meetings with existing or prospective customers, present in-person demonstrations of our solutions, or host or attend in-person trade shows and conferences.
+During the first half of our fiscal 2021, revenue was negatively impacted by delays and reduced spending attributed to the impact of the COVID-19 pandemic on our customers' operational priorities and as a result of various one-time recurring revenue related and other concessions we have given to customers to help them during this time of need.
+Due to the pandemic, we have seen a reduction or delay in customer contracts, and we have been unable to conduct face-to-face meetings with existing or prospective customers, present in-person demonstrations of our solutions, or host or attend in-person trade shows and conferences.
 Limitations on access to the facilities of our customers have also impacted our ability to deliver some of our products, complete certain implementations, and provide in-person consulting and training services, negatively impacting our ability to recognize revenue.
-We continued to experience high recurring revenue renewal rates during the first quarter.
-We have also begun to offer new software modules of our solutions designed to help our customers address challenges created by the pandemic now and into the future.
-Despite our strong first quarter recurring renewal rates and new solution offerings, we cannot predict how the pandemic will impact our results in future periods, including to the extent that customers delay or miss payments, customers defer, reduce, or refrain from placing orders or renewing subscriptions or maintenance arrangements, or travel restrictions and site access restrictions remain necessary.
+We continued to experience high recurring revenue renewal rates during the first half of the fiscal year.
+We also have an expanded product base that includes new products which allow for contactless capabilities and other features which help promote social distancing and guest safety.
+Despite our strong first half recurring renewal rates and new solution offerings, we cannot predict how the pandemic will impact our results in future periods, including to the extent that customers delay or miss payments, customers defer, reduce, or refrain from placing orders or renewing subscriptions or maintenance arrangements, or travel restrictions and site access restrictions remain necessary.

 We continue to conduct business with substantial modifications to employee travel, employee work locations, virtualization or cancellation of customer and employee events, and remote sales, implementation, and support activities, among other modifications.
 These modifications may continue to delay or reduce sales and harm productivity and collaboration.
-In addition, during the first quarter of our fiscal 2021, we reduced discretionary costs, implemented a hiring freeze on non-essential positions and reduced payroll and related costs through layoffs, employee furloughs, employee retirement benefit limitations, and salary decreases for executive team members and certain other employees of the Company.
-These actions may have an adverse impact on us, particularly if they remain in place for an extended period.
+In addition, during the first half of our fiscal 2021, we reduced discretionary costs, implemented a hiring freeze on non-essential positions and reduced payroll and related costs through layoffs, employee furloughs, employee retirement benefit limitations, and salary decreases for executive team members and certain other employees of the Company.
+Such actions may have an adverse impact on us, particularly those actions that remain in place for an extended period.